nickian/mvphp/README.md

 The basic idea behind this framework is to start with one simple class that will handle all of the basic functionality.

-`app.php` is the bootstrap file that first loads our `config.php` settings, then and instantiates our main `$app` object.
-An `$auth` object is also instantiated for all authentication-related functionality.
-We point a property of our main object (`$app->auth`) to reference the `$auth` object to keep things simple and cohesive.
+`app.php` is the bootstrap file that first loads our `config.php` settings, then instantiates our main class by creating the `$app` object.
+An `$auth` object is also created for all authentication-related functionality.
+We point a property of our main object (`$app->auth`) to reference `$auth` in order to keep things simple and make it accessible within the scope of `$app`.

 ```php
 $app = new MVPHP();